acibojbp/OverTheWire/README.md

 ## Disclaimer

+_All contents presented within this material are performed and demonstrated within a virtualized environment using Kali Linux.
+Despite this controlled setting, it remains imperative for users to take all necessary precautions to secure their own systems.
+Engaging in activities without ensuring the security of your environment and interacting with potentially malicious entities can lead to security breaches and compromises._

-_It's important to note that the solutions and writeups presented here are for educational purposes only.
-Engaging in any unauthorized activities using the knowledge gained from these solutions is strictly prohibited.
-Always adhere to ethical guidelines and respect the principles of responsible disclosure when conducting cybersecurity research and practice._
+_It's crucial to understand that the solutions and writeups provided here are exclusively for educational purposes.
+Utilizing the knowledge and techniques acquired from these materials for unauthorized or malicious activities is strictly forbidden and unlawful.
+When engaging in cybersecurity research or practice, always adhere to ethical standards, and uphold the principles of responsible disclosure._